camunda/camunda-docs-manual/content/installation/camunda-modeler.md

 ## Instructions

-After downloading, make sure to unpack the modeler.
+After downloading unpack the modeler.
 It can then be started by running the executable named *camunda-modeler*.